DNSFilter/slate/source/v3/iab-website-categories.html.md

 toc_footers:
   - <a href='website-category-api.html'>< Website Category API v3</a>
   - <a href='https://dashboard.webshrinker.com/register'>Register for a free account</a>
-  - <a href='https://www.webshrinker.com/'>Main Web Shrinker Site</a>
+  - <a href='https://www.webshrinker.com/'>Main Webshrinker Site</a>

 search: true
 ---

 # IAB Categories

-The Web Shrinker categorization service supports the "IAB Tech Lab Content Taxonomy", or what used to be called the "Quality Assurance Guidelines (QAG) Taxonomy."
+The Webshrinker categorization service supports the "IAB Tech Lab Content Taxonomy", or what used to be called the "Quality Assurance Guidelines (QAG) Taxonomy."
 These categories are composed of Tier-1 and Tier-2 level categories with Tier-2 being a sub-level to a parent category.

 The IAB categories are an industry standard and are heavily used in services like advertising and Internet security and filtering appliances.

-There are 26 tier-1 (top level) categories, 366 tier-2 (sub level) categories, and an additional 12 tier-3 categories that are specific to the Web Shrinker category service.
+There are 26 tier-1 (top level) categories, 366 tier-2 (sub level) categories, and an additional 12 tier-3 categories that are specific to the Webshrinker category service.
 The total number of categories are 404.

 ## Additional Categories